archethic-foundation/aeip/AEIP-1.md

 Once a AEIP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and accepted by the community, the status will be changed to "Final".

-The AEIP author or editor can assign the AEIP this status when no progress is being made on the AEIP.
+The AEIP author or editor can assign the AEIP this status when any progress is being made on the AEIP.
 Once an AEIP is deferred, the AEIP editor can re-assign it to draft status.

 An AEIP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.